 It is impossible to view African indigenous cultures in LGBTQA+ contexts without defaulting to the colonial lens because prior to colonialism, very few were making these distinctions between people.
 I am only saying very few because there was enough contact and exchange with Greek and Roman cultures that I am sure that some did form opinions at least in north Africa through those cultural influences.
 However, for the most part, something being unusual did not necessarily make it abnormal.

+With the norms being this varied and often deeply spiritual, one can gather that variance was not looked down upon the way it is in Christian and Muslim Africa today.
+Those Africans whose spirituality prioritizes alignment with Nature would not generally have a problem with the variety.
 Since just homosexual people account for around maybe 10 percent of humanity, born intersex people around 1/1000, and there is plenty same sex pleasure exchange even among people who would normally prefer people further away on the gender spectrum, it was not, in fact, abnormal.
 It was normal, just a bit more rare for someone to make it a big deal.